finos/tracdap/README.md

     gradlew :deploy-metadb:run --args="--config etc/trac-devlocal.yaml --task deploy_schema"
     gradlew :deploy-metadb:run --args="--config etc/trac-devlocal.yaml --task add_tenant:ACME_CORP"

+To run models in TRAC you will need an execution environment.
+A local execution environment for can be configured by creating a Python venv and installing the TRAC D.A.P. runtime, then editing trac-devlocal.yaml to set the executor venvPath.

+    python -m vemv path/to/venv/
+    . path/to/venv/bin/activate     # For macOS and Linux
+    path\to\venv\Scripts\activate   # For Windows
+    pip install tracdap-runtime

-Once you have a database prepared you can start the TRAC services.
+Once you have a database and an executor prepared, you can start the TRAC services.

     gradlew :tracdap-svc-meta:run --args="--config etc/trac-devlocal.yaml"
     gradlew :tracdap-svc-data:run --args="--config etc/trac-devlocal.yaml"
+    gradlew :tracdap-svc-orch:run --args="--config etc/trac-devlocal.yaml"
     gradlew :tracdap-gateway:run --args="--config etc/trac-devlocal-gateway.yaml"

 To confirm the platform is working you can use the [example API calls](./examples/rest_calls)